muratk5n/thirdwave/en/README.md

 ---

 If the areas in the immediate UKR south are closed off Ukraine loses all sea access.
-Odessa is being attacked, makes sense for that aim.
+No wonder Odessa is being attacked.

 ---